-- Administering Authority: The London Borough of Bromley - Scheduled Bodies: Academies, Colleges and Foundation Schools whose staff are automatically entitled to be members of the Fund - Admitted Bodies: Other organisations that participate in the Fund under admission agreements with the Fund.
+- Administering Authority: The London Borough of Bromley - Scheduled Bodies: Academies, Colleges and Foundation Schools whose staff are automatically entitled to be members of the Fund - Admission Bodies: Other organisations that participate in the Fund under an admission agreement between the Fund and the relevant organisation.
 These may include voluntary, charitable and similar bodies or private contractors carrying out local authority functions after outsourcing to the private sector.